More than 1,100 Bangladeshi women entrepreneurs and professionals make their mark in the UAE

 “Bangladesh has made outstanding strides in advancing girls’ education.
 The World Bank reports that the gender parity index in primary and secondary education has almost reached parity.
 In order to empower women, it is essential to increase their economic participation and financial security.
 Bangladesh has seen a rise in women’s entrepreneurship as a result of the government supporting numerous initiatives, such as microfinance programmes and skill development training.”

-Her organisation a panel-discussion to observe the International Women’s Day on March 08, 2024.
+Her organisation organised a panel discussion to observe the International Women’s Day on March 08.

 Women make up approximately 49.42 percent of Bangladesh’s population, and nearly 71.18 percent of them are literate.
 Nonetheless, only 7.2 percent of the nation’s businesses are headed by women.
 It was 2.80 percent (0.10 million) in 2001, indicating that an increasing number of women are becoming business owners.